 Hang mandalas in the window for the sun to shine through.

-This post is part of a wonderful serious put together by Little Bins for Little Hands.
+This post is part of a wonderful series put together by Little Bins for Little Hands.

 See more: Nature Crafts